Episode 297 Sweet Itch - what is it and how to treat it

 Acupuncture and Chiropractic Care can help reduce the itching and rebalance the immune system.
 To find a veterinarian trained in TCVM near you, search by your zip code at the Chi Institute page www.tcvm.com.

 Herbal Therapy includes formulas to Tonify the Blood to stop itching and Clear Heat.

-Damp Heat Skin or Wind Toxin Formula can help relieve the itching and inflammation in the skin.
+Damp Heat Skin Formula or External Wind Formula can help relieve the itching and inflammation in the skin.

 So as you can see, sweet itch can turn into a mid summer nightmare for you and your horse.
 Do your best to prepare for the season and change the things you can control.
 You don't need to do them all.
 If you live next to a creek or if the barn manager refuses to turn the horses out before they blow the barn, well ok you have to live with it but at least you can add some food therapy treats or some herbs or sneak some BTI into your neighbor's pond to get you one step closer to a happier, healthier summer.

 Practices Traditional Chinese Veterinary Medicine in Sarasota, Florida